-The Wang Youhuai/Li Guanlan recension was later enriched by various authors under the titles (Buzhu) Xiyuan lu jizheng and (Chongkan buzhu) Xiyuan lu jizheng (see eds. mentioned above).
-In the recension he edited in 1832 (Buzhu...), Ruan Qixin, who had an extended forensic experience both as an officer in one of the Beijing boroughs and in Guangxi, inserted notes and personal observations at different places, as well as a large number of cases, many of which are already found in the Jianyan jizheng of 1829 (q.v.), and which are also featured in all the subsequent editions; he also added a set of 32 rhymed stanzas with commentaries entitled Baojian pian 寶鑒篇 (or bian 編, that is, the Xiyuan baojian [q.v.]) and a Jiuji fang 救急方; these two texts are found in j.
-5 of the undated Daya tang/Zuiwen tang ed. and of the 1844 Hanmo yuan ed. (alongside several other texts, including the Jianyan zashuo and the Jianyan zashuo gejue), in the appendices to the 1921 Wenduan lou ed., etc. The original ed. of this Ruan Qixin recension (published after his death by Qi Gong in 1833) was followed by editions by Li Yanzhang (1835) and Zhang Xifan (1837), whose prefaces can be found in later editions (see above); in the Zhang Xifan ed., a text entitled Shixiang milu 石香秘錄 in 8 entries, due to Jiang Shixiang 蔣石香 and edited by the former magistrate of Panyu 番禺 (Guangdong), Zhong Zhenlü 仲振旅, and by Zhang Xifan (who also added colors for the upper-margin comments), and essentially consisting of quotes from the 1694 official recension, was added to j.
-5. According to Jia Jingtao, the Tong Lian version of 1843 (with the Zuoli yaoyan) is an abridged version of the 1837 Zhang Xifan ed., whose j.
+The Wang Youhuai/Li Guanlan recension was later enriched by various authors under such titles as Buzhu Xiyuan lu jizheng and Chongkan buzhu Xiyuan lu jizheng.
+In the recension he edited in 1832 (Buzhu...), Ruan Qixin, who had an extended forensic experience both as an officer in one of the Beijing boroughs and in Guangxi, inserted notes and personal observations at various places, as well as a large number of cases, many found in the 1829 Jianyan jizheng (q.v.); they feature in all subsequent editions.
+Ruan also added a set of 32 rhymed stanzas with commentaries titled Baojian pian 寶鑒篇 (or bian 編)—that is, Xiyuan baojian (q.v.)—and the emergency prescriptions called Jiuji fang 救急方; these two texts are found in j.
+5 of the undated Daya tang/Zuiwen tang ed. and of the 1844 Hanmo yuan ed. (alongside several other texts, including Jianyan zashuo and Jianyan zashuo gejue), in the appendices to the 1921 Wenduan lou ed., etc. The original ed. of this Ruan Qixin recension (published after his death by Qi Gong in 1833) was followed by eds. by Li Yanzhang (1835) and Zhang Xifan (1837), whose prefs. can be found in later editions; in the Zhang Xifan ed., a text titled Shixiang milu 石香秘錄, comprising 8 entries, due to Jiang Shixiang 蔣石香 and edited by the former magistrate of Panyu 番禺 (Guangdong), Zhong Zhenlü 仲振旅, and by Zhang Xifan (who also added colors for the upper-margin comments), and essentially consisting of quotes from the official recension, was added to j.
+5. The 1843 Tong Lian version (with Zuoli yaoyan appended) is an abridged version of the 1837 Zhang Xifan ed., whose j.
 5 has been removed: Tong Lian explains in his pref. that he found the materials therein of little value and preferred to replace them with an exemplary magistrate handbook.
 The texts excised by Tong were reintroduced in all the later recensions.

 The recension edited by Wen Sheng (Chongkan buzhu...), realized in Canton in 1844 (and made necessary, according to his postf., because Zhang Xifan had left taking along the printing blocks of his own recension), inserted new materials in the upper margins and at the end of sections; it added a j.
-6 whose exact contents may vary depending on edition, with such texts as the Xiyuan lu bianzheng, the Xiyuan lu jie, and the Jianyan hecan (qq.v.), which are critical of the Qing official Xiyuan lu recension and together constitute the (Xuzeng) Xiyuan lu bianzheng cankao, q.v.), with a Xiubi gubian 羞閉骨辨 as an appendix; the 1770 memorial presenting the anatomic plates with commentary (jiangu tuge 檢骨圖格), and the plates themselves, can be found in j.
-5 (also in the supplement [zeng] to the 1843 Tong Lian ed.), in the undated Daya tang/Zuiwen tang ed., and elsewhere.
+6 whose exact contents may vary depending on edition, with such texts as Xiyuan lu bianzheng, Xiyuan lu jie, and Jianyan hecan (qq.v.), which are critical of the Qing official Xiyuan lu recension and together constitute the (Xuzeng) Xiyuan lu bianzheng cankao (q.v.), and with Xiubi gu bian 羞閉骨辨 as an appendix; the 1770 memorial presenting the anatomic plates with commentary (檢骨圖格), and the plates themselves, are found in j.
+5 (also in the supplement [增] to the 1843 Tong Lian ed.), in the undated Daya tang/Zuiwen tang ed., and elsewhere.
 The “Canton connection” illustrated by the Zhang Xifan and Wen Sheng eds. is explained in the postf. to the latter by the fact that Guangdong natives “have no respect for life” (輕生), hence many homicides and a high demand for a valuable forensics manual.

-The series comprised of the Xiyuan lu jizheng and its later enlargements seems to have been the most widely used edition of the Xiyuan lu during the entire nineteenth century.
+Xiyuan lu jizheng and its later enlargements seem to have been the most widely used ed. of Xiyuan lu during the entire nineteenth century.
 The numerous different editions as well as the considerable numbers of copies surviving in modern libraries attest to the success of the pattern invented by Wang Youhuai and his colleagues at the end of the eighteenth century.
-Most of the eds. from 1843 to 1882 mentioned above are done extremely carefully, with an elaborate system of punctuation and underline, many of them using inks of five different colors for the commentaries and citations in the upper margin (some fascicles have the words wuse pi 五色批 Xiyuan lu on the cover, counting black as the fifth color); the colored punctuation (jiadan 加丹) appears to have been introduced by Zhang Xifan.
+Most of the eds. from 1843 to 1882 mentioned above are extremely careful productions, with an elaborate system of punctuation and underline, many of them using inks of two, three or four different colors for the commentaries and citations in the upper margin (some fasc. have the words wuse pi 五色批 xiyuan lu on the cover, counting black as the fifth color); the colored punctuation (jiadan 加丹) was introduced by Zhang Xifan.